Philliec459/Semantic-Segmentation-Keras-per-Divam-Gupta-with-kMean-clusters-as-presented-by-Vidhya/README.md

 ![Image](1_input.jpg)

 We use the pre-trained code to create our segmentation using load_pretrain_and_create_image.py driven from an xterm.
-We then use interactive_plots_clusters_with_box.py to discriminate the various predicted clusters and isolate on the one item that we want.
+We then use interactive_plots_clusters_with_box.py to discriminate the various predicted clusters and isolate on the one item that we are interested in.

 ![Image](cluster_pic.png)